macrocosm-os/data-universe/docs/miner.md

 Miners scrape data from various DataSource and get rewarded based on how much valuable data they have (see the [Incentive Mechanism](../README.md#incentive-mechanism) for full details.)
 The Incentive Mechanism does not require a Miner to scrape from all DataSources, allowing Miners to specialize and choose exactly what kinds of data they want to Scrape.
 However, Miners are scored, in part, on the total amount of data they have, so Miners should make sure they are scraping sufficient amounts and types of data.

+The Miner stores all scraped data in a local database.

 # System Requirements

 Miners do not require a GPU and should be able to run on a low-tier machine, as long as it has sufficient network bandwidth and disk space.